Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Take James, a top-set Year 7 mathematician who solved simultaneous equations in minutes during the lesson.
 He rates his confidence as 4/10, thinking: 'If I found it easy, everyone must have.'
 Meanwhile, most of his classmates are still struggling with the basics.
 James's competence makes him acutely aware of what he doesn't yet know, leading to underconfidence.

-A concrete example illustrates this perfectly.
+A clear example shows this well.
 After a Year 7 fractions lesson, learners predicted their quiz scores.
 Low-performers predicted an average of 14/20 but scored 8/20.
 High-performers predicted 16/20 but actually scored 19/20.
-The biggest gaps in calibration accuracy occurred at both extremes.

-Judgements of Learning occur when students predict how well they'll remember or perform on material they're currently studying.
+Judgements of Learning occur when learners predict how well they'll remember or perform on material they're currently studying.
 After reading about the digestive system, a Year 6 learner might think: 'I'll remember this for the test next week.'
 These judgements directly influence revision decisions.

-Feelings of Knowing emerge when students sense they could retrieve information if given the right cue, even though they can't currently access it.
+Feelings of Knowing emerge when learners sense they could retrieve information if given the right cue, even though they can't currently access it.
 During a history lesson about Tudor monarchs, a learner might think: 'I know about Henry VIII's wives, but I can't quite remember all their names right now.'

 Researchers (Rhodes & Tauber, 2011) found learners with poor judgement waste revision time.
 Bad strategy choices also hinder achievement.
 Teachers should improve learners' metacognitive skills, as research (Nelson & Narens, 1990) shows this aids exam success.